Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/Operator-Sign.md

 ## Operator configuration

 To view the Operator's configuration, click the **cog** icon in the Operator's header.
 Use the drop-down to select the type for the **X** port.
-For the list of types these properties support, see [Available Types](#available-types).
+For the list of types this property supports, see [Available Types](#available-types).